apache/tvm-site/_posts/2021-03-01-intro-auto-scheduler.md

 Ansor auto-scheduler is now integrated into Apache TVM as `tvm.auto_scheduler` package.
 This is a joint effort by collaborators from UC Berkeley, Alibaba, AWS and OctoML.
-Detailed tutorials are available for Intel CPUs, ARM CPUs, NVIDIA CPUs, and Mali GPUs on the TVM website [1].
+Detailed tutorials are available for Intel CPUs, ARM CPUs, NVIDIA GPUs, and Mali GPUs on the TVM website [1].
 In this blog post, we will give a high-level introduction and show some benchmark results.

 # System Overview